unique1o1/DocScanner/README.md

 ## Crontribute:

-Feel free to create an make a pull request if you have a idea in mind
+Feel free to create a pull request.